Vulnerabilities of GPS

 Spatial@Gov Conference, Canberra, November 2012

 The Spatial@Gov Conference is an an annual event organised by the Australian Government’s Office of Spatial Policy.
-The conference brings together geospatial professionals from state and federal agencies, and from private industry, to discuss issues of national importance.
+The conference brings together geospatial professionals from state and federal agencies along with private industry to discuss issues of national importance.

-Below are four seminal presentations presented at the 2012 Spatial@Gov Conference that deal with GPS vulnerabilities and present Locata as a truly viable and highly reliable alternative to GPS PNT.
+Below are four seminal presentations shown at the 2012 Spatial@Gov Conference in Canberra that deal with GPS vulnerabilities and present Locata as a truly viable and highly reliable alternative to GPS PNT.